-This version: March 28, 2015
+This version: August 7, 2015

 Abstract: The latitude gradient in comparative development is a striking fact: as one moves away from the equator, economic activity rises.
 While this regularity is well known, it is not well understood.
-In the present paper we take a step towards unpacking this gradient.
 Perhaps the strongest correlate with (absolute) latitude is the intensity of ultraviolet radiation (UV-R), which epidemiological research has shown to be a cause of a wide range of diseases.
 We establish that UV-R is strongly and negatively correlated with economic activity, both across and within countries.
-We propose, and test, a mechanism that links UV-R to current income differences via the impact of disease ecology on the timing of the take-off to sustained growth.
+We propose and test a mechanism that links UV-R to current income differences via the impact of disease ecology on the timing of the take-off to sustained growth.